 Foot infections and gangrene are common complications in people with diabetes.
 They may even end in the loss of a toe, foot, or leg!

 Diabetes mellitus represents several diseases in which high blood glucose levels over time can damage the nerves, kidneys, eyes, and blood vessels.
 Uncontrolled diabetes leads to organ damage and decreases the body’s ability to fight infection.

 Foot infections now account for the largest number of diabetes-related hospital bed-days and are the most common proximate, non-traumatic cause of amputations.
 Diabetic foot infections require careful attention and coordinated management, preferably by a multidisciplinary foot-care team.

 What is Diabetic Foot?

-The occurrence of wounds in the foot of a diabetic person with the following symptoms: gangrene, swelling, severe pain, burning sensation, foul smelling discharge from the wounds, non-healing despite proper attention etc., classifies the foot wound as “diabetic foot”.
-If not attended to promptly, this can lead to limb loss and be fatal as well.
+The occurrence of wounds in the foot of a diabetic person with the following symptoms: gangrene, swelling, severe pain, burning sensation, foul-smelling discharge from the wounds, non-healing despite proper attention, etc., classifies the foot wound as “diabetic foot”.
+If not attended to promptly, this can lead to limb loss and can be fatal as well.

 What causes this condition?

 Diabetic foot is usually caused by a combination of three factors:

 - Ischemia or reduced blood supply at the affected tissue.